fbpx

 Here are two other bills to keep on your radar for next week:

-• HB356 – Taxation of Solar Energy Devices, by Rep. John Knotwell (R-Herriman), which creates a sales and use tax exemption for solar users, hits the House Rev and Tax Committee on Lunes, Feb 29th at 8am.
+• HB356 – Taxation of Solar Energy Devices, by Rep. John Knotwell (R-Herriman), which creates a sales and use tax exemption for solar users, hits the House Rev and Tax Committee on Monday, Feb 29th at 8am.
 This bill will provide an important incentive for solar users although we’re a bit worried with how late the bill is beginning its path.
 Click here to encourage your Representative to support it!

-• HB385 – Petroleum Vapor Recovery Amendments, which creates criminal penalties for the drivers of petroleum trucks that do not recapture vapor when transferring fuel to underground storage tanks, hits the House Public Utilities Committee on Lunes at 4:10pm.
+• HB385 – Petroleum Vapor Recovery Amendments, which creates criminal penalties for the drivers of petroleum trucks that do not recapture vapor when transferring fuel to underground storage tanks, hits the House Public Utilities Committee on Monday at 4:10pm.
 This bill, by Rep. Steve Eliason (R-Sandy) will help ensure that drivers who break the law and pollute our air shed are fairly prosecuted.

 Finally, we’re also working to make sure that two critical air quality programs from the Division of Air Quality receive much needed funding.
 One request increases and improves the Division’s air quality monitoring capacity and the other is for the CARROT program (Clean Air Retrofit, Replacement, and Off-Road Technology Program).
 This funding is designed to help replace and retrofit some of the most polluting small engines in Utah.
 The Executive Appropriations committee needs to hear from you on both of these fronts – Click here to make your voice heard!
 (Note: This action may not work for all HEAL supporters, as it is targeted for only the constituents of the Executive Appropriations Committee.
 But it’s a big commitee so go ahead and try.)